Code360In/katacoda-scenarios-32/docker network/step3.md

 print(mydb)
 </pre>

-Note that the hostname of MySQL Server is "mysql".
+The python script connnects to the  MySQL Server "mysql".
 The docker network maps this to the internal IP address of the MySQL Server (with the container name "mysql").

 Download and run a python docker container.